Kunull/Blog/blog/2024-02-19-setting-up-crapi.md

 ## Endpoints

-There are two endpoints that in this application:
+There are two endpoints in this application:
 - Login page
 - Mailhog mail server